Alex-Irae/DiseasePrediction/README.md

 Data Balancing: Utilizes SMOTE to oversample minority classes and create a balanced dataset.
 Model Training: Trains multiple models using cross-validation and selects the best performing model.
-DNN Training : Runs Hyperparameter tuning using a grid search and optuna for best layer size/epochs/learning rate combination Hyperparameter Tuning: Optimizes model parameters using GridSearchCV for improved accuracy.
+DNN Training : Runs Hyperparameter tuning using a grid search and optuna for best layer size/epochs/learning rate combination DNN backpass : use L2 or L1 regularization and dropout to avoid overfitting.
+Hyperparameter Tuning: Optimizes model parameters using GridSearchCV for improved accuracy.
 Model Evaluation: Provides detailed performance metrics, including confusion matrices and classification reports.
 Model Persistence: Saves trained models and metadata for future use.